Nintendo Network: Integrated services

-Future plans had included bringing other DVR, such as TiVo to Nintendo TVii.
+Future plans had included launching other DVRs, such as TiVo, on Nintendo TVii.
 It was originally announced that the service would become available in Europe in 2013.
-However, this did not happen, although Nintendo UK had since issued an apology in January 2014 for not launching the service when expected, and stated to expect further announcements in the "near future".
+However, plans were delayed, although Nintendo UK had issued an apology in January 2014, for not launching the service when expected, and stated to expect further announcements in the "near future".
 On February 14, 2015, Nintendo Europe announced it had cancelled plans for the service's release in European countries including the UK.

-The Wii U GamePad was also used as a universal television remote with a built in guide, even when the Wii U was powered off.
+The Wii U GamePad was also used as a universal television remote with a built-in guide, even when the Wii U was powered off.
 Nintendo TVii itself was installed with every Wii U console, and did not require any additional fees to use.

 Discontinuation

-On July 24, 2015, Nintendo announced that the service would be discontinued in North America and Europe on August 11 of that year at 3:00 p.m.
+On July 24, 2015, Nintendo announced that the service would be discontinued in North America and Europe on August 11, 2015, at 3:00 p.m.
 PT.
-Shortly after its termination, when users started Nintendo TVii, it redirected them to a screen showing them that the service is no longer available.
-Finally, on August 17, a Wii U system update removed the Nintendo TVii icon from the Wii U Menu and its HOME Menu, thus making the service no longer accessible.
-On August 29, 2017, Nintendo announced the service would be discontinued in Japan on November 8 of that year at 3:00 p.m.
+Shortly after its termination, when users started Nintendo TVii, it redirected them to a screen showing them that the service had been discontinued.
+On August 17, a Wii U system update removed the Nintendo TVii icon from the Wii U Menu and its HOME Menu, making the service unaccessible.
+On August 29, 2017, Nintendo announced the service would be discontinued in Japan on November 8, 2017, at 3:00 p.m.
 JST.

 Video services

 Outside of Nintendo TVii, which was only available on Wii U, Nintendo Network offered a wide range of video services for the Wii U and Nintendo 3DS.
 The Wii U has a resolution of up to 1080p, while the Nintendo 3DS is limited to 240p.
 However, these streaming services are available independently from Nintendo Network services, and available resolutions varied per service.

-These videos could've either been downloaded to the system's permanent storage through SpotPass or streamed over the user's Internet connection.
+These videos were either downloaded to the system's permanent storage through SpotPass or streamed over the user's internet connection.
 On the Nintendo 3DS, many of these videos were offered in 3D; on the Wii U, only 2D videos are available.
 The exact content available varies by region.

 All of these services have since been discontinued.